usnistgov/semait_mizr/README.md

 pkgdown::build_site()
 ```

-To embed the README.md into the home page of the site, copy the README.md to the mizr directory with
+To embed the README.md into the home page of the site, copy the README.md to the mizr directory with the command below and then update the site links.

 ```
 cp README.md mizr/README.md
 ```

 Since the vignettes require the `mizr` package to be installed, please install the package prior to
 building the vignettes.
 To build the vignettes, run in R.